 And there you have it!
 You’ve successfully manipulated a squeaky door into submission.
 Now, you’ll just have to do the same to any loose floorboards you find on your way to the kitchen.

 If you have the time to deal with the problem head-on, you should, by all means, do so!
 After all, it would spare you all the stealthy machinations I’ve just described.

 If you decide to fix the underlying cause of the noise, you should focus your attention on these areas:

-- The hinges or the sliding tracks, which you could fix with some WD-40 spray and a screwdriver.
+- The hinges or the sliding tracks, which you could fix with a quality lubricant and a screwdriver.
 Lubricate the metal parts by blasting them with the spray.
 If they are incredibly rusty, you might have to take them apart and clean them before proceeding.
 Once you’ve put them back together, you should tighten the screws that hold the door and frame hinges.

 - The doorknob or handle, which you can lubricate after taking off the faceplate.
 Once you clean and lubricate the locking mechanism and turn the knob a few times, it should be smooth sailing from there.

 - The keyhole, which could also use a spritz of lubricant, while you’re already near the handle.
 It’ll definitely help the key turn more easily, thereby eliminating the need to implement the measures I’ve explained above.